kristenvaccaro/interaction-design/index.md

 ## Logistics

-Course materials/website: [Course Website](https://kristenvaccaro.github.io/interaction-design), [Canvas](https://canvas.ucsd.edu/), and [Discord](https://discord.gg/4jCjC5wYm) (updated 11/14/23!)
+Course materials/website: [Course Website](https://kristenvaccaro.github.io/interaction-design), [Canvas](https://canvas.ucsd.edu/), and [Discord?]()

-Classroom: Warren Lecture Hall 2204 at 2PM or Center Hall 212 at 4PM
+Classroom: Center Hall 105
-Class Days and Times: Monday, Wednesday, and Friday 2PM or 4PM
+Class Days and Times: Monday, Wednesday, and Friday 1PM
-Student Hours: Monday 3-4PM and Wednesday 1-2PM (at 3226 CSE)
+Student Hours: Wednesday 12-1PM (outside Center Hall 105)
 Design Studios: Thursdays or Fridays
 Unless you have been given permission by the instructors in advance, you must attend the design studio session that you enrolled in